Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 The other runs of Set~A have a coronal envelope with different outer radii $\Rc$.
 Runs~A2, A3, and A4 have the same cooling function as Run~A1c, where the temperature reaches a minimum below the surface.
 The temperature increases to a constant coronal value, which is more than twice the value at the bottom of the convection zone; see \Fig{strat1_A}(a).
-This results in a positive entropy gradient above $r=0.97\,R$, where the convection ceases and $\urmsp$ drops by a factor of 2; see \Fig{strat2_A}(a,b).
+This results in a positive entropy gradient above $r=0.97\,R$, where the convection ceases and $\urmsp$ drops by a factor of two; see \Fig{strat2_A}(a,b).
 In Run~A3t, the same cooling function is applied as in Run~A1c2, leading to a temperature minimum above the surface at $r\approx1.01\ R$.
 This causes the entropy gradient to become positive at the surface ($r=R$) and an increase of $\urmsp$ all the way to the surface; see \Fig{strat2_A}(a,b).
 Already here, we can state that the use of cooling profiles in Runs~A1c and A3t reproduce most properties of the density, temperature and entropy stratification as the blackbody boundary conditions in Run~A1.
-The runs of Set~B are essentially the same as the corresponding runs in Set~A with a smaller rotation rate.
-The radial temperature, density, entropy and velocity profiles show no significant difference and are therefore not shown here.
+In Run~A5, we lower $\PrS$ and $\Pm$ to $0.5$ and therefore increase the fluid Reynolds number.
+As the heat flux at the boundary is the same as in the other runs, $\urmsp$ increases only slightly, see \Fig{strat2_A}(a), leading to a reduced Coriolis number; otherwise Run~A5 is similar to Run~A3t.
+However, the use of a lower value of viscosity in combination with a shock viscosity allows higher velocities in the coronal envelope as shown in \Fig{strat2_A}(a).
+The runs of Set~B are essentially the same as the corresponding runs in Set~A with a lower rotation rate.
+The radial temperature, density, entropy and velocity profiles behave similarly as in Set~A and are therefore not shown here.
 In the following we investigate the influence of the coronal layer on mass flux and temperature distribution (\Sec{sec:flux}) as well as on differential rotation and meridional circulation (\Sec{sec:diff}).
-Furthermore we discuss Reynolds stresses and the $\Lambda$-effect (\Sec{sec:rey}) and their contribution to the thermal wind balance (\Sec{sec:therm}).
+Furthermore we discuss Reynolds stresses and the $\Lambda$ effect (\Sec{sec:rey}) and their contribution to the thermal wind balance (\Sec{sec:therm}).
 Then we investigate the influence of the magnetic top boundary on the field structure near the surface (\Sec{sec:radfield}) and the magnetic field evolution (\Sec{sec:dynamo}).